 - Connect BIDs with other resources and organizations to help them best achieve results for the commercial districts they serve.

-For an outline of what it means to operate a BID, please look through our BID Management Guide.
-Operating BIDs can also now take advantage of BID Challenge to access seed funding for projects that serve their neighborhoods in new and creative ways.
+Operating BIDs should take advantage of Neighborhood Challenge to access seed funding for projects that serve their neighborhoods in new and creative ways.
+Applications are due at 11:59PM on October 15, 2013.

-There are currently 67 BIDs across the five boroughs.
+BIDs are doing innovative and vital work across the five boroughs.
 To see where they are and to learn more about them, see our BID Directory.

 For additional tools and resources to help start or run a BID, please visit the Neighborhood Development Resource Library.